itxs/simple_mpc_algo_for_mcu/readme.md

-## Basic MPC algorithm for using in embedded for optimal temperature control

-Based on simple binary search algorithm and reduced SOPDT process model Need to be converted to C code before adding to firmware project
+# Basic MPC Algorithm for Embedded Optimal Temperature Control

+This project provides a basic Model Predictive Control (MPC) algorithm designed for optimal temperature control in embedded systems.
+The algorithm employs a binary search technique and a simplified Second Order Plus Dead Time (SOPDT) process model, which effectively represents real thermal systems.

+## Overview
+- **Algorithm**: Binary search-based MPC
+- **Model**: Reduced SOPDT (Second Order Plus Dead Time without ability to make ripples)
+- **Conversion**: Must be translated to C code for firmware integration

+## Model Calibration
+To calibrate the SOPDT model for a specific heater-media-sensor system, use a least squares method or a similar algorithm on the measured step response data of the real system.

+## Demo Application
-The source code is a demo application to play with parameters:
+The source code includes a demo application to experiment with various parameters.

 ![Program screenshot](program.png)